NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Stolen Fate/Hala The Rod.md

     desc: "`pf2:2` (incapacitation,mental,occult) Hala pulls back a portion of golden thread related to a creature within 100 feet.
 As the thread frays, the creature is forced to relive that instant of their life.
 The targeted creature attempts a DC 42 Will check save.
 It then becomes temporarily immune to Reel Thread for 1 minute.\n* * *\n\n**Critical Success** The target is unaffected.\n\n**Success** The target is momentarily distracted as the moment replays in their mind.
 They become [[Conditions/Stupefied|Stupefied 1]] until the end of their turn.\n\n**Failure** The target is compelled to relive their most recent moments.
 Whatever actions the target uses on their next turn, they must repeat on their following turn.
 The actions must be repeated in the same order and as close to the same specifics as possible.
 For example, if the target makes an attack, they must repeat the attack against the same creature, if possible, and if the target moves, they must move the same distance and direction, if possible, on their next turn.
 If the target can't repeat an action, such as Casting a Spell that has been exhausted or needing to target a creature that has died, they can act as they choose for that action but become stupefied 1 until the end of their turn.\n\n**Critical Failure** As failure, except the creature takes a –2 circumstance penalty to all checks they attempts when they repeats their actions."

   - name: "Sever Fate"
-    desc: " (occult) When a norn deals void damage with a Strike, she regains 10 Hit Points.
+    desc: " (occult) When a norn deals void damage with a Strike, she regains 10 healing Hit Points.
 The target must succeed at a DC 39 Fortitude check save or become [[Conditions/Drained|Drained 1]] ([[Conditions/Drained|Drained 2]] on a critical failure).\n\nFurther void damage dealt by the norn increases the drained condition value by 1 on a failed save (or by 2 on a critical failure), to a maximum of drained 4."

   - name: "Shift Fate"
     desc: "`pf2:r` (fortune,misfortune,occult) **Trigger** A creature within 120 feet attempts a saving throw\n* * *\n\n**Effect** The creature rolls the saving throw twice, and then the norn decides which result applies.
 If the norn chooses the lower roll, this is a misfortune effect; if she chooses the higher roll, it's a fortune effect; if they're the same, she decides which trait to apply."